 IRIC has a dedicated computing cluster and uses the SLURM software to perform job management through its resources.
 To access it, you must have a Linux account on our servers and use the SSH client in order to connect to the master node of the cluster at the following address:

 All the user directories are exported to this cluster by NFS and you will therefore have access to your data from any node using the same directory (ex: /u/username)

 Submitting a job

-The job submission is done with the command qsub and by specifying the required resources for the job.
-Simply put, it is possible to connect to the node interactively using the following commands:
+Job submission is done with the command salloc for interactive jobs and sbatch otherwise, and by specifying the required resources for the job.
+Simply put, it is possible to connect to a computing node interactively using the following command:

-The actual submission of this job, for example named test.pbs, will then be made with the following command:
+The actual submission of this job, for example named test.sh, will then be made with the following command:

 For each job launched, a temporary folder is created on the compute node and can be referred by using the $TMPDIR variable.
 Local disk space ranges in size and thus a supplementary variable can be specified to select a subset node with sufficient disk space for your usage.

 sbatch –nodes 1 –tmp=100gb test.sh # To reserve a node with at least 100GB in $TMPDIR

 You can display the status of your jobs by using the squeue command.
 Deleting jobs is done with the scancel command.

 The general status of the computing cluster can be displayed using: